 “Who, being in the form of God, did not consider it robbery to be equal with God”

-Yesterday we studied the first phrase, “who, being in the form of God,” and saw that this means Jesus was equal with God in deity.
+In the previous post, we studied the first phrase, “who, being in the form of God,” and saw that this means Jesus was equal with God in deity.
 Now we come to the last phrase.

 Our Lord’s incarnation commenced at the highest level—His deity.
 It was no big admission for Him to consider Himself equal with God because He was God.

-“did not consider it robbery to be equal with God
+“did not consider it robbery to be equal with God”

 The first thing that Jesus thought was that it was not “robbery to be equal with God.”
 “To be” means state of being.
-In the present tense this means eternal existence.
+In the present tense, this means eternal existence.
 He was eternally conscious of His existence with the trinity.

 The word “robbery” means the object of violent seizure, something to be eagerly seized.
-Jesus did not look upon an equality with God as a treasure to find.
+Jesus did not look upon equality with God as a treasure to find.
 He already possessed that treasure.
 From timeless eternity, He always was God; why should He seek deity?

-In eternity past Jesus had a thought pattern to disengage from the voluntary use of the glory of His deity to become a man.
+In eternity past, Jesus had a thought pattern to disengage from the voluntary use of the glory of His deity to become a man.

-If Jesus valued the sacrifice of humility for the sake of others as a value that transcended His own interests, should not we do the same?
+If Jesus valued the sacrifice of humility for the sake of others as a value that transcended His own interests, should we not do the same?